Some stories you might be interested in:

 So if it’s something you’ve been considering doing so, then Sri Lanka in general is a good place to do it.
 It’s one of the cheapest places in the world to get your diving certification.

-Trimcomolle is another good spot in Sri Lanka to do your course too.
+Trincomalee is another good spot in Sri Lanka to do your course aswell.

 If you’re looking for a day trip from Mirissa with a difference, then this is what you should do.
 Visit the elephant transit home located near Udawalawe.
 It’s basically a sanctuary that looks after baby elephants and elephants in general who have been hurt, or rescued.